AnsgarNell/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture in the end was to keep it simple, as adviced by forum mentors.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the one used in the videos and LeNet as I thought this model might be appropriate because it was used before.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+The results were very bad when using data gathered by myself.
+So a test was made with the data available in the web, and the vehicle behavior increased a lot.

+Then I look for some advice in the forums, and as said before, decided to try a simple model approach.
+This gave better results so this was the startegy to follow.

+Using generators was a very good step to make the training process less resource consuming, as I have no GPU that can be used with TensorFlow.
+A key step was to reduce the batch size to a value from 32.

+After that, and reading that having a lot of data with 0º steering could bias the model to this angle, approximately 3000 samples were deleted containing this angle value.
+This also resulted in a performance increase.

+The next setp was to use the images from all three angles, and after this no much improvements were achieved despite of trying a dropout layer (which was deleted afterwards, using flipped images and measurements (still implemented in the final code) and testing different values for the number of epochs variable.
+This began with a value of 20, which was way too much as no improvements in the loss were obtained after epoch number 4 or 5 (final value).

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle sometimes fell off the track, like after the bridge when the right line disappears and the alternative path begins.
+To improve the driving behavior in these cases, I recorded additional data for this places.
+However, the car sometimes goes right into the path or crashes against the wall.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road, as can be seen in the video run1.mp4.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+My model consists of a convolution neural network with 5x5 filter sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The model includes RELU layers to introduce nonlinearity (code line 67), and the data is normalized in the model using a Keras lambda layer (code line 66).

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded two laps on track one using center lane driving, one clockwise and other in the oposite direction, but due to the bad results decided to use the downloaded data.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.